JocelynTTan/data_science_portfolio/README.md

 	better understanding of the model

+5. Understanding Human Behavior and and Revealing Dating Insights Utilizing Advanced Data Visualization of Speed-Dating Data

+Language/Software: R and Tableau

+Time Period: Oct 2019 - Dec 2019

+•	Utilizing advanced data visualization techniques such as choropleth graphs, split violin plots, parallel coordinate plots to understand racial pairing of successful matches, examine success rate by geographical locations, and compare self-rating with peer view
+•	Creating interactive plots to better demonstrate the explanatory analysis and send clear message to audience
+•	Demonstrating dashboards as the group representative and receiving high scores for informative presentation

 Reference

 [1] O. Arriaga, M. Valdenegro-Toro, and P. G. Ploger, “Real-time Convolutional Neural Networks for emotion and gender classification,” European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, p.
 6, 2019.